biomchen/id-fusulinids/README.md

-## Experiments on implementation of deep learning framework for identifying fusulinids using CNN
+# Experiments on implementation of deep learning framework – Identifying fusulinids using CNN

-### Overview
+## Overview

 ### Data